cloudfoundry/community/toc/rfc/rfc-draft-promoting-or-revoking-wg-leads.md

 * The TOC MUST approve the PR before it can be merged.

-* At least one current Lead for the affected Working Group MUST approve the PR before it can be merged.
+* At least one current Lead for the affected Working Group SHOULD approve the PR before it can be merged.

 * Any current approvers for the affected Working Group MAY 'vote' by commenting